 The machine is well-equipped to provide mild resistance for most muscles in the body, and you can gradually increase your resistance levels according to your needs.

-What Is the Difference Between the Functional Trainer and Fixed-Press Gyms?
+What Is the Difference Between the Functional Trainer and Conventional Weight Stack Home Gyms?

-On the other hand, fixed-press gyms are on rails, which provides stability to weight, and in fact, the machines enhance your form.
-This way, all you need to do is to simply do the pull and push movements without bothering about your form.
+- The weight stack home gyms are on rails, which provides stability to weight, and in fact, the machines provide the form for you.
+This way, all you need to do is simply do the pull and push movements without bothering about your form.

 How to Buy a Functional Trainer for a Compact Home & Small Space